Midnight in Broad Daylight: A Japanese American Family Caught Between Two Worlds-Pamela Rotner Sakamoto

 Lemay provides a detailed history of air warfare in the United States armed forces paying homage to Billy Mitchell (1879-1956), considered by many to the be the father of the United States Air Force.
 Dismissed for insubordination, Mitchell would be blackballed for several years until 1941 when the B-25 was named in his honor.
 Sensing that a major offensive change was needed in the war, development began on new aircraft to turn the tide of the war against the axis powers.
 Boeing’s production of the B-29 signaled the dawn of a new era and completely changed the face of the allied effort in World War II.
 This is the great story behind the masterpiece machine and one of the greatest times in aviation history.

-Adolf Hitler’s death and the surrender of Germany in World War II, brought and end to mankind’s deadliest conflict.
-For over 70 years, the war is still being studied and Hitler’s Third Reich serves as an example of power that is allowed to develop without restraints.
-To some he is the most evil dictator in world history.
-To others, a wrongly persecuted leader of a nation in ruins and savior to millions.
+Adolf Hitler’s death and the surrender of Germany towards the end of the Second World War was beginning of the final chapter of the saga of mankind’s deadliest conflict.
+More than seventy years later, the war is still being studied and the Third Reich serves as an example of the dangers of unrestrained power based on extreme ideology.
+To the majority of the world Hitler is the incarnate of evil and the darkest dictator in world history.
+To others, he was a misunderstood leader of a nation in ruins and savior to millions of Germans who had no other source of hope and inspiration.
 His life story is well documented.
-But what was the young Hitler really like?
+But what was the young Hitler like?
 The turning point his life from young aspiring artists to raging anti-Semite is still unknown and surrounded by speculation.
 The death of his father Alois and mother Klara both occurred before he turned 18.
 It is to be expected that their deaths must have played some role in his future mental and emotional development.
-Hitler never revealed much of any friendships he had but as we can see in this interesting book by August Kubizek (1888-1956), he did in fact have at least one friend during his youth in Austria.
+Hitler never revealed much of any friendships he had but as we can see in this interesting book by his friend from Austria, August Kubizek (1888-1956), he did in fact have at least one friend during his youth in Vienna.

-It is interesting to some that although Hitler seized control of Germany, he was Austrian by birth.
-Born in the small village of Spital on Eastern Sunday in 1889, he would spend most of his early life in Austria before making the move to Germany and joining the Wehrmacht.
+Interestingly, although Hitler seized control of Germany, he was Austrian by birth.
+Born on Eastern Sunday in 1889, in the small village of Spital, he spent most of his early life in Austria before making the move to Germany and joining the Wehrmacht.
 But years before he became the future Chancellor of Germany and Führer of the Third Reich, he was simply Adolf, a young man with a teenage crush and dreams of being the best artist Germany had ever seen.
-This is the story of two friends who cross paths at a critical time in their lives and the friendship that developed.
+This is the story of two friends who cross paths at a critical time in their lives and the friendship that ensued.

-Affectionately nicknamed Gustl by Hitler, Kubizek is the best witness we have to what Hitler was really like as a young man in Linz.
+Affectionately nicknamed “Gustl” by Hitler, Kubizek is the best witness we have to what Hitler was really like as a young man in Linz.
 Their days are filled with visits to the Opera, discussions about life and Hitler’s endless drawings as he pursued his artistic goals.
-And throughout the book, there is no trace of the future dark visions that became part of his persona.
-Adolf is your average teenager moving through life with his best friend.
-And incredibly as the reader goes through the book, it is easy to forget that Adolf would one day cause the deaths of millions of people and bring shame to Germany.
-And this is the truly special part about the book.
+However, throughout the book there is no trace of the future menace Hitler would become.
+Adolf is the average teenager trying to find his calling life along with his best and seemingly only friend.
+I found it hard to reconcile at times that this simple teenager later became the Chancellor who mercilessly persecuted an entire race of people and in brought eternal shame to Germany.
+But this is in fact the crux and most important part of the book.
 Kubizek shows nothing that gives any indication of the future Adolf.
 For those seeking an answer to the megalomania that became a staple of the Reich, you will not find it here because it does not exist.
 What does exist is the tragic story a young man faced with the deaths of both parents and an uncertain outlook in life.

 In June, 2013 I visited Denmark and The Netherlands and was presented with an opportunity to visit the Anne Frank Museum in Holland.
 The visit was the first I had made to a structure dedicated to the memory of the Holocaust.
 As you make your way through the museum, a chill can come over you as the realization of what happened begins to sink in.
 Many of the original belongings of the Frank family are still there including her father Otto’s books and Anne’s collection of images and clippings that covered her wall.
 The museum provides an intimate look into the life of Annelies Marie “Anne” Frank (1929-1945).